 - App to save audio files to (see Step 1)

-Federal law says that it's OK for you to record someone or a group of people without their knowledge as long as you're a part of the conversation and have no criminal or tortious intent.
-You need just one person from the group to give you permission if you're not.
+Federal law says that it's OK to record someone or a group of people without their knowledge as long as you're a part of the conversation and have no criminal or tortious intent.
+If you're not, you need just one person from the group to give you permission.
 Washington, D.C. and 38 states have similar laws.

 However, 12 states require consent from all parties involved.
 Those states are California, Connecticut, Florida, Illinois, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, Pennsylvania, and Washington.

 If it's legal where you are, undercover spy recordings of conversations are helpful for many things.
 For example, to prove someone said what they said, incriminate somebody of wrongdoing, take audio notes, understand things you couldn't hear the first time, and more.

 - Record to Voice Memos: The shortcut will redirect you to the Voice Memos app, where it will immediately begin capturing audio in M4A format (Apple MPEG-4 audio).
 With Voice Memos, you can enhance the audio, save files with the current address (unless you've disabled it), and continue capturing sounds while you use other apps on your iPhone.